pvvx/ZigbeeTLc/README.md

 * To restore to BLE, use the Zigbee OTA file with the same number device from: https://github.com/pvvx/ATC_MiThermometer/tree/master/zigbee_ota

 * Zigbee OTA for 128 KB firmware takes 677 seconds with an average consumption of about 1 mA.
-This is an energy consumption of 5.4 mAh from the battery.

 ## Display decimal places for temperature, humidity and battery charge in ZHA.